How to Set Up Workflow Triggers

 Q: How secure are workflow triggers?

-A: Trigger URLs are unique and difficult to guess, providing a reasonable level of security.
-However, avoid sharing trigger URLs publicly and consider implementing additional validation in your external systems if handling sensitive data.
+A: Trigger URLs are unique and difficult to guess, providing reasonable security.
+Avoid sharing trigger URLs publicly and consider implementing additional validation in your external systems if handling sensitive data.

 Q: Can I track which leads came from specific sources?

-A: Yes, you can include custom fields in your POST data to identify lead sources, or create separate workflows with different triggers for each source to maintain clear tracking and apply source-specific automation rules.
+A: Yes.
+Include custom fields in your POST data to identify lead sources, or create separate workflows with different triggers for each source to maintain clear tracking and apply source-specific automation rules.